Statement (GameMaker State Machines)

 Statement: A state machine framework with an in-game visual debugger

-Statement turns "what am I doing right now?" logic into clean states (Enter / Update / Exit), and gives you Statement Lens: a live, interactable, visual graph debugger you can drive in real time.
+Statement turns confusing "what am I doing right now?" state logic into clean, visible states, coming with Statement Lens: a live, interactable, visual graph debugger you can drive in real time.

-- Write clean logic: named states, Enter/Update/Exit, optional Draw (plus customs state events).
+- Write clean logic: named states, Enter/Update/Exit, optional Draw (plus customs state events if you want to add them).

 - Scale safely: queued transitions, payloads, stacks, history, non-interruptible states, substates, native delta timing (and more).